-Due to the current climate and government restrictions Jaga Jazzist’s show at Islington Assembly Hall will no longer take place on 6th May, but instead on 6th October.
-All existing tickets remain valid.
+Jaga Jazzist’s show at Islington Assembly Hall will no longer take place on 6th October 2020 but instead on 13th April 2021.

 A statement from Jaga Jazzist:

-Hello dear fans and listeners all over the world.
+“Dear fans and listeners.
 We guess you have, like us, been watching this unbelievable situation with the outbreak of the Covid-19 unfold globally over these last months, and we hope sincerely that you are staying healthy and at an adequate distance to one another.
-Jaga Jazzist were, as you might already know, supposed to release a new album this week (Fri 24th April), and follow this up with an European tour in May to perform this new music that we are so proud of, but we hope that you understand that we have been forced to cancel or move these performances until later this year.
-These are testing times for all of us, and we truly hope that we will see each other sooner rather than later, and that this situation turns into something positive too.
+Jaga Jazzist were, as you might already know, supposed to do a European tour in October to perform this new music that we are so proud of, but we hope that you understand that we have been forced to cancel or move these performances until next year.
+These are challenging times for all of us, and we truly hope that we will see each other again sooner rather than later, and that this situation can turn into something positive too.”

 〖 FB EVENT 〗